-PJM will use the Hourly solar power forecast to predict day-ahead congestion and mitigating strategies and to ensure that sufficient generation resources are scheduled within PJM to meet forecast load, transaction schedules and PJM reserve requirements.
+PJM will use the Medium-Term solar power forecast to predict day-ahead congestion and mitigating strategies and to ensure that sufficient generation resources are scheduled within PJM to meet forecast load, transaction schedules and PJM reserve requirements.
 PJM may choose to use the updated version of the day-ahead solar power forecast provided by the forecaster after 1700 hours and before 1800 hours.

-The Hourly solar power forecast may also be used to analyze weekend or long holiday conditions.
+The Long-Term solar power forecast may be used to analyze weekend or long holiday conditions.